At the Lausanne-Vidy site (Switzerland), the IOC would like to:

 - Create new headquarters for 600 staff members on one site.

-- Plan for the development of the “Olympic Unity House” housing administrative buildings.
+- Plan for the development of the “Olympic House” housing administrative buildings.
 The surface area of the plot available to the IOC is 24,000 m2.

 This will allow the IOC to benefit from two Olympic sites in Lausanne: one in Ouchy around The Olympic Museum, to host the general public; and the other in Vidy for the whole administrative staff and to welcome IOC members and become the meeting place for the entire Olympic Movement.